Budget 2018 proposals to be implemented from today: Here's the list of what's costlier, cheaper

-Several budget proposals will kick in from April 1, the beginning of the 2018-19 financial year, in accordance with the proposals made by the Finance Minister Arun Jaitley in the Union Budget 2018.
+Several budget proposals comes into effect from Sunday i.e. April 1, the beginning of the 2018-19 financial year, in accordance with the proposals made by the Finance Minister Arun Jaitley in the Union Budget 2018.
 Smokers and tobacco consumers will have to shell out more for their indulgence.

+A large number of imported items, including mobile handsets, cars and motorcycles, fruit juices, perfumes, footwear, wrist watches and sunglasses will become costlier.
+Meanwhile, petrol, diesel and imported raw cashew nuts will become cheaper with the government reducing import duties on these items.
 The 2018 Budget had after a gap of 14 years reintroduced 10 per cent tax on LTCG (long-term capital gains).

 Here is a list of what will become costly: